-Stacia Nordin, co-founder of Never Ending Food, has recently helped to co-author the position paper of the Academy of Nutrition and Dietetics (AND) on Nutrition Security in Developing Nations.
+Stacia Nordin, co-founder of Never Ending Food, co-authored the position paper of the Academy of Nutrition and Dietetics (AND) on Nutrition Security in Developing Nations.
 AND is America’s largest professional organization dedicated to issues of food and nutrition.
 Many of its over 70,000 members are Registered Dietitians (RD) who, like Stacia, play an important role in the improvement of research, education, implementation, policy and advocacy of issues relating to food and nutrition.

 This paper reflects the peer-reviewed position of the Academy on issues pertaining to global nutrition security within the context of sustainable food, water, and health.
 The abstract of this paper reads as follows: